SINAebrahimi99/FIM/README.md

 # FIM
 File Integrity Monitor 👁

-## What is this Repo?
+## Intro
-Its a powershell script that act as a FIM (file integrity monitor)
+a powershell script that act as a FIM (file integrity monitor)

 File integrity monitoring is a security process that monitors and analyzes the integrity of critical assets.